arudolph26/DevStudy_Analyses/notes/ReadingList.md

 **Crone, E.A. and Steinbeis, N. (2017) Neural perspectives on cognitive control development during childhood and adolescence.
 Trends Cogn.
 Sci.
 21, 205–215**

 **Schreuders, E. et al. (2018) Contributions of reward sensitivity to ventral striatum activity across adolescence and early adulthood.
 Child Dev.
 89, 797–810**

+**Davidow, J. Y., Insel, C., & Somerville, L. H. (2018).
+Adolescent development of value-guided goal pursuit.
+Trends in Cognitive Sciences.***
+"many studies have shown that the ventral striatum response to the anticipation and *receipt* of rewards is elevated during adolescence"
+***Is VStr response for gains is larger for teens***

 **Sherman, L., Steinberg, L., & Chein, J. (2018).
 Connecting brain responsivity and real-world risk taking: Strengths and limitations of current methodological approaches.
 Developmental cognitive neuroscience, 33, 27-41.**
 - Review of ‘individual difference’ studies of neural markers for (only) adolescent risk taking